bparanj/crystal/computer/electronics/components/zener-diode.md

    - The applied voltage reduces the potential barrier in the depletion region, allowing charge carriers to flow more freely.

 4. Voltage drop:
-   - For silicon diodes, there's typically a forward voltage drop of about 0.6-0.7 volts.
+   - For silicon diodes, there's  a forward voltage drop of about 0.6-0.7 volts.

 5. Characteristic curve:
    - The current increases exponentially with increasing forward voltage.